Neel Sachdev, a partner at Kirkland & Ellis International LLP, gives us his perspective

 Developments in private equity

-Private equity was badly affected at the beginning of the recession following the 2008 global financial crash because of general economic uncertainty and a lack of available finance from banks.
-However it did not take long for activity levels to pick up again, and private equity investors are among the most innovative of deal doers and will find ways of making the most of investment opportunities, even in difficult markets.
+Private equity has weathered the Covid-19 crisis in 2020.
+Our clients have been involved in a variety of transactions including managing their portfolio companies through the crisis and seeking new opportunities to make investments.
+Private equity investors are among the most innovative of deal-doers and will find ways of making the most of investment opportunities, even in difficult markets.
 Some of the more prevalent developments in private equity over the past few years have included:

 (ii) Increased European-wide regulation on private equity funds raising capital from institutional investors in Europe, and subsequently investing in Europe.
 This has put increased cost and red tape on raising funds, and certain limitations on what a private equity firm can do with an investment after making an acquisition.

-(iii) An increase in the number of private equity firms becoming ‘multiple asset managers’, which means raising investment funds which don’t just focus on typical private equity-style investments, but also on other investment strategies (such as investing in real estate or credit).
+(iii) An increase in the number of private equity firms becoming ‘multiple asset managers’, which means raising investment funds which don’t just focus on typical control equity investments, but also on other investment strategies (such as investing in real estate or credit).

 Kirkland & Ellis International LLP